 How to Hire an Offshore Web Development Team for Your Project

-Offshore and nearshore web development can help you cut your development costs at least (!) twice.
-Offshoring/nearshoring can also accelerate project delivery, give you access to the rich pool of highly-qualified engineers and, eventually, bring you closer to achieving your business goals and solving critical business challenges.
+Hiring offshore developers can help you cut your development costs at least (!) twice compared to working with an in-house team.
+Offshoring can also accelerate project delivery, give you access to a rich pool of highly-qualified engineers and, eventually, bring you closer to achieving your business goals and solving critical business challenges.

 According to Accelerance 2022 Global Software Outsourcing Trends and Rates Guide, average rates for senior developers in Central and Eastern Europe are twice lower ($53-$76) than in North America ($114-$170).

-Before tapping into these and many other benefits of nearshore and offshore web development, you first need to figure out where and how to find a reliable vendor for your web project.
+Before tapping into these and many other benefits of offshore web development, you first need to figure out where and how to find a reliable vendor for your web project.

-In this article, we will answer the main questions that companies come across when they consider outsourcing their web projects to offshoring and nearshoring vendors:
+In this article, we will answer the main questions that companies come across when they consider outsourcing their web projects to offshoring vendors:

 - Where to search for reliable vendors?

-- How to hire offshore developers and set an effective remote workflow?
+- How to hire offshore developers and set up an effective remote workflow?

 - What challenges to expect and how to deal with them?